-The Bloom synthesizes many elements, but underlying our quest is an inquiry into how transformational festivals speak to universal aspects of our human experience-offering inspiration at a powerful level.
-Forward-thinking, experimental and (relatively) free spaces, these iconic festivals have fostered a vibrant co-creative culture for two decades and going strong.
-While novel and entertaining, it is ultimately the takeaways from exploring these themes-the rewards of our journey-which will land in the hearts of many viewers.
+The Bloom synthesizes many exciting elements but underpinning our journey is an exploration of how transformational festivals speak to universal aspects of our human experience.
+While entertaining and novel to many, it is ultimately the takeaways from these themes—the insights and rewards of our journey—which will connect to the lives of viewers.

-Here’s a quick break-down of each theme and our show’s approach through the lens of the counterculture of our time*:
+Here’s a quick overview and break-down of the themes the series brings to light through the lens of the counterculture of our time*: